soobinrho/college-programming/2022-fall/c++-programming/final-project/README.md

 <br>
 <br>

-# A C++ container for images
+# C++ container for images
-A STL-like container that can read and write images in either binary or ASCII adhering to the PGM specifications outlined by the [Netpbm](https://netpbm.sourceforge.net/doc/pgm.html) open-source graphics library.
+An STL-like container that can read and write images in either binary or ASCII adhering to the PGM specifications outlined by the [Netpbm](https://netpbm.sourceforge.net/doc/pgm.html) open-source graphics library.
 Tested for memory leaks using